ImTomQ/css/document-object-model/README.md

 document.getElementById("id name goes here")
 ```

-This code tells the computer to get `p` element with id of `para1` and print element to the console
+This code tells the computer to get `<p />` element with id of `para1` and print element to the console

 ```
 const paragraph1 = document.getElementById("para1");